makemeunsee/ichimiginikarasu/README.md

 ## Purpose

-This is a tool to generate printable kanji flashcards, because the free existing sets I found where not satisfying to me.
+This is a tool to generate printable kanji flashcards, because the free existing sets I found were not satisfying to me.
 The goal is to have the flashcards:

  - Good looking (design was inspired by White Rabbit flashcards)
  - Automatically generated

 Multilingual support was an early goal, but the current state of dictionaries for language other than English makes it less promising.
 Hence this is currently postponed.

 ## Example